Shitalanatha

 Shitalanatha was the tenth tirthankara of the present age according to Jainism.
 According to Jain beliefs, he became a siddha, a liberated soul which has destroyed all of its karma.
 Jains believe Shitalanatha was born to King Dradhrath and Queen Nanda at Bhaddilpur into the Ikshvaku dynasty.
 His birth date was the twelfth day of the Magha Krishna month of the Indian national calendar.
 Shitalanatha is associated with Svastika (Dig.)/ Srivatasa (Svet.) emblem, Pilurikha tree, Brahma Yaksha and Manavi (Dig.) & Ashoka (Svet.)
 Yakshi.

-Biography
+Life and legends

-Shitalanatha was the tenth tirthankara of the present age according to Jainism.
-According to Jain beliefs, he became a siddha, a liberated soul which has destroyed all of its karma.
-Jains believe Shitalanatha was born to King Dradhrath and Queen Nanda at Bhaddilpur into the Ikshvaku dynasty.
-His birth date was the twelfth day of the Magha Krishna month of the Indian national calendar.
-Shitalanatha is associated with Svastika (Dig.)/ Srivatasa (Svet.) emblem, Pilurikha tree, Brahma Yaksha and Manavi (Dig.) & Ashoka (Svet.)
-Yakshi.
-His height is mentioned as 90 dhanusha.
-He is said to have lived for 100,000 purva.
+According to Jain tradition, Shitalanatha is venerated as the 10th tirthankara of the present cosmic age (avasarpini).
+Jain universal history states that he was born into the ancient Ikshvaku dynasty to King Dradhratha and Queen Nanda in the city of Bhaddilpur.
+His birth is traditionally observed on the twelfth day of the Magha Krishna month of the Jain calendar.
+Within the expansive framework of Jain cosmology, texts attribute to him a symbolic lifespan of 100,000 purvas and a towering physical height of 90 bows (dhanushas).
+After a period of ruling his kingdom, traditional narratives describe him renouncing worldly attachments to become an ascetic, eventually attaining omniscience (Kevala Jnana).
+Following a long period of preaching, he ultimately achieved liberation from the cycle of rebirth (moksha) on the sacred peaks of Mount Shikharji in modern-day Jharkhand.

 Shitalanatha is said to have been born 9 crore sagara after his predecessor, Pushpadanta.
 His successor, Shreyansanatha, is said to have been born 9,999,900 sagara after him.